L1 Invariants¶

 primitive in the SPEC, add the matview to

-common.l2.schema._L1_INVARIANT_VIEWS_TEMPLATE, register it in_L1_INVARIANT_VIEWS_DROPS_TEMPLATE+refresh_matviews_sql, and write a_render_<name>_caseshelper if it needs L2 data inlined at schema-emit time (mirror of_render_pending_age_cases).
-Then surface it via a new dataset - sheet on the L1 dashboard.
+common.l2.schema._L1_INVARIANT_VIEWS_TEMPLATE, register its drop in_L1_INVARIANT_DROP_NAMESand its refresh in thenameslist insiderefresh_matviews_sqlthen write a_render_<name>_bodyhelper if it needs L2 data inlined at schema-emit time (mirror of_render_xor_group_violation_body).
+Then surface it via a new dataset + sheet on the L1 dashboard.

 See also¶